 Key Takeaways

 3. Educators play a pivotal role in fostering language development across all curriculum areas.
-By creating rich, interactive language environments and employing strategies such as scaffolding and collaborative learning, teachers can significantly extend pupils' linguistic capabilities within their zone of proximal development (Vygotsky, 1978).
-This integrated approach benefits all pupils, including those learning English as an additional language.
+By creating rich, interactive language environments and employing strategies such as scaffolding and collaborative learning, teachers can significantly extend learners' linguistic capabilities within their zone of proximal development (Vygotsky, 1978).
+This integrated approach benefits all learners, including those learning English as an additional language.

 Language development and child-directed speech